Memory as activity: pattern formation in a conserved scalar field: Introduction

 \section{Introduction}

 We react to events and form opinions based on past experiences stored in our memory.
-Systems much simpler than us humans, such as shape-memory alloys~\cite{Song2013}, supercooled liquids~\cite{Berthier_RevModPhys.83.587}, or a collection of self-propelled droplets~\cite{hokmabad2022chemotactic}, behave in ways that suggest that they have developed `memory' in different forms, see~\cite{RevModPhys.91.035002} for further examples.
-For example, a self-propelled droplet driven by Marangoni surface flows follows chemical trails left by other particles or by itself, thereby interacting with trajectories of the past and exhibiting caging and other signatures of glassy behavior~\cite{hokmabad2022chemotactic}, similar to a tracer in a supercooled liquid~\cite{Berthier_RevModPhys.83.587} or in a cluster of chemically active colloids~\cite{KRP_Saha_Golestanian_PhysRevLett.133.058401}.
+The concept of memory, however, emerges naturally in systems far simpler than cognitive living beings with complex and adaptable neural networks \cite{Hopfield1982,bianchi2023self, miconi2017biologically, habashy2024adapting}.
+Supercooled liquids~\cite{Berthier_RevModPhys.83.587, scalliet2019rejuvenation} and shape-memory alloys~\cite{Song2013, stachiv2021shape} represent two classes of systems whose dynamical behaviour probed suitably reveals that they have developed memory.
+These systems retain signatures of their past evolutionary history which become evident in their response to externally applied fields or in their spontaneous fluctuations; see~\cite{RevModPhys.91.035002} for other systems across disciplines.
+Moving to the realm of active matter, consider the example of a self-propelled droplet driven by Marangoni flows: It both generates and responds to chemical trails left by others, thereby interacting with trajectories of the past and exhibiting caging and other signatures of glass-like behaviour~\cite{hokmabad2022chemotactic}.

+Whether in systems relaxing toward equilibrium, or in those that are maintained away from equilibrium by energy injection at micro-scales, memory develops due to inherent nonlinearities, resulting in long-lasting dependence on initial conditions.
+As a consequence of these universal principles, systems as diverse as particles interacting via deposited chemical trails~\cite{Kranz2016TrailSelfInteraction,KRP_Saha_Golestanian_PhysRevLett.133.058401,dindo2024chemotactic,kumar2024emergent,dwivedi2025chemical}, tracers in supercooled liquids~\cite{Berthier_RevModPhys.83.587}, and dense tissues~\cite{Bray01032002} exhibit dynamics that bear striking similarities.
+Recently the concept has become relevant in the field of active matter, where reflecting the diversity of active systems, memory manifests due a myriad of reasons, for example non-reciprocity~\cite{Loos2020, Soto_PhysRevLett.112.068301,saha2019pairing}, collisions~\cite{caprini2024emergent}, and chemical or mechanical feedback mechanisms~\cite{ziepke2022multi, goth2025collective, yu2025feedback}.